Freud and Philosophy: Reception

 Freud and Philosophy has become a well-known study of Freud, influential in both philosophy and psychoanalysis.
 Together with Fallible Man and The Symbolism of Evil, both published in 1960, and The Conflict of Interpretations (1969), it is considered one of Ricœur's most important works.
 Commentators have evaluated it from a variety of philosophical perspectives, offering a mixture of praise and criticism for the work.
 Freud and Philosophy has been compared to Eros and Civilization, as well as to Freud: The Mind of the Moralist, and the philosopher Jürgen Habermas's Knowledge and Human Interests (1968) and the classicist Norman O. Brown's Life Against Death (1959).
 The philosopher Jeffrey Abramson, who praised Ricœur's discussions of narcissism and sublimation, maintained that these works jointly placed Freud at the center of moral and philosophical inquiry.
 Freud and Philosophy has also been praised by the philosophers Don Ihde, who nevertheless found its approach to interpretation limited by its focus on the ideas of symbol and double meaning, Richard Kearney, and Douglas Kellner.
 Kearney credited Ricœur with demonstrating that the symbolic imagination is linguistic; he has also suggested that Ricœur was engaged in a form of eschatology.
 Kellner credited Ricœur with demonstrating the importance of psychoanalysis for "increasing understanding of human nature and contributing to the process of self-formation".
 He believed Ricœur made better use of some Freudian ideas than did Marcuse.

 The psychoanalysts R. D. Chessick, Joel Kovel, and Joel Whitebook, have praised Freud and Philosophy.
 Chessick called the book a "classic" and "one of the best philosophical works on Freud", crediting Ricœur with providing a "thorough and scholarly" discussion of Freud, and with presenting "brilliant ideas and conceptions".
 He praised Ricœur's treatment of Freud's view of religion.
 He compared the structure of Freud and Philosophy to that of the philosopher Immanuel Kant's Critique of Pure Reason (1781), and found its "methodology and prose" reminiscent of Hegel.
 However, he described the work as poorly written and sometimes unintelligible.
-He also faulted Ricœur for over-emphasizing symbols and for his treatment of the transference and the relationship of psychoanalysis to science.
+He also faulted Ricœur for overemphasizing symbols and for his treatment of the transference and the relationship of psychoanalysis to science.
 He suggested that Ricœur borrowed from Lacan, finding this apparent in Ricœur's understanding of the "semantics of desire".
 Kovel described Freud and Philosophy as an important demonstration that Freud was a post-Hegelian thinker.
 Whitebook argued that Freud and Philosophy was "unsurpassed" and disproved the view that clinical experience is necessary for understanding psychoanalytic theory.